PHenegan/GameboyEmulator/README.md

 the Game Boy system as a whole.
 I'll also include some typed notes I took on this video for the purpose of internalizing the system better.

+[https://gbdev.io/gb-opcodes//optables/](https://gbdev.io/gb-opcodes//optables/) is a great website which has some documentation on the Gameboy's opcodes